kannanshan/SqlCache/README.md

 2 .
 With respect to CAP theorem.
 Consistency is compromised so the SCache will be 100% available with eventually consistent data.

 3 .
 Nodes in the cluster are not dicovered by itself.
 SCache doest not have a service discovery like zookeeper. we need to manually form the clusters with ip and port either via text file or via http calls.

+4 .
+There is no partitioning or sharding with respect to key.
+All the keys are stored in all the nodes.

 Possible Improvements: